davatron5000/a11y-nutrition-cards/README.md

 ## Building Locally

-The site is built with Jekyll and deployed via `gh-pages`.
+The site is built with [Jekyll](https://jekyllrb.com/) (you'll need Ruby to run Jekyll) and deployed via Github Pages.
 Not sure if it's the best path but leveraging Jekyll's Collections feature to organize components.
 If you'd like to help contribute locally...

 ```
 git clone git@github.com:davatron5000/a11y-nutrition-cards.git
-bundle install
+gem install jekyll
-bundle exec jekyll serve --livereload
+jekyll serve --livereload
 ```

+To add a new component, create a new file in the `_components/` folder.